MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/slicer-settings.md

 <tr>
 <td><p>psk3dx:customStatus</p></td>
 <td><p>Optional</p></td>
 <td><p>A string representing the initial print job status, typically the slicing phase.
 If missing, the job status will be set to "Printing".
-Typically this value should be set to "Slicing" when the slicing happens in the render filter, for example when using the Microsoft Slicer.</p></td>
+Typically this value should be set to "Slicing" when the slicing happens in the render filter, for example, when using the Microsoft Slicer.</p></td>
 </tr>

 <tr>
 <td><p>psk3dx:userprompt</p></td>
 <td><p>Yes</p></td>
 <td><p>A message displayed as the user prompt before a print begins.
-This prompt is used to prevent the extruder crashing into an existing print on devices that require manual removal of prints.</p>
+This prompt is used to prevent the extruder from crashing into an existing print on devices that require manual removal of prints.</p>
 <p>For devices that can display the prompt on the device itself at the beginning or end of print, this setting is not required.</p></td>
 </tr>